-BART has not received any public records requests for data collected by the ALPR system.
-One public records request was received in 2019 for information about which agencies BART shares ALPR data with.
+BART has not received any public records requests for 2020 for data collected by the ALPR system.
+One public records request was received in 2019 for information about which agencies BART shares ALPR data.

 The total cost for reinstalling the ALPR cameras at the Macarthur Parking Garage was \$2,050.00.
-Beyond the installation costs for the Board approved project, ongoing maintenance will require 8-hours of labor every 180-days totaling approximately \$1,200 per year.
+The cameras were installed and commissioned in February 2020.
+One of the cameras stopped working in July 2020.
+BART asked the installation company, PIPs Neology to honored it one-year warranty who honored the commitment and sent a technician and fixed the camera at no cost to BART.
 There is no cost for the services provided by the MOU with the NCRIC.
-BART is working on developing a future procurement for additional ALPR cameras to be used for both law enforcement and parking enforcement purposes.
+BART is working on developing a future procurement for additional ALPR cameras to be used for both law enforcement and parking enforcement purposes, the program is looking to lease the cameras and the cost set aside for the ALPR lease program is \$580,000.

-6. BART Research Data Collection
+BART Research Data Collection